 With immediate proximity to the best places, Confeitaria Nacional is a great place to pop in for a pastry and coffee.
 Assuming, that is, you don’t mind waiting in line.

-Address: Praça da Figueira 18B | 1100-241 Lisboa
+Address: Confeitaria Nacional | Praça da Figueira 18B | 1100-241 Lisbon Portugal

 Consider staying a few steps away at the Castanheiro family’s luxury boutique hotel, Casa Bathazar.

-The guest rooms are airy, modern, and surprisingly spacious.
+The chic guest rooms and suites are airy, modern, and surprisingly spacious.
 Some have balconies with city vistas.
-The small spa offers a whirlpool, sauna, and Turkish bath.
-All guests have access to the garden courtyard and pool.
+All guests have access to the garden courtyard and petite heated swimming pool.

-Breakfast incorporates renowned items from Confeitaria Nacional, of course, freshly made and delivered straight to your plate.
+Breakfast incorporates renowned items from Confeitaria Nacional, of course – freshly made and delivered straight to your plate.

 Christmas in Lisbon: New Year Celebrations

-New Year’s Eve
+New Year’s Eve in Lisbon

 Lisbon welcomes the year’s end and inaugurates the new year in grand and glorious style.